tlack/xacto/README.md

 ### Speed and brutality

+For my own purposes I need this to be pretty fast so that was a primary concern when designing the system.

+- many functions use plain ole for(;;;) - still faster than all those lovely callbacks, but makes the code less terse than I'd like
 - uses typed arrays to store integer values (and hopefully floats and other types soon; see below)
 - uses Map instead of objects for table column handling - this should allow for tables with almsot any number of columns
 - uses Set for internal row lists
-- many functions use plain ole for(;;;) - still faster than all those lovely callbacks

 ## General API